MichaelHinrichs/FinModelUtility/README.md

 - [@revel8n](https://github.com/revel8n), whose [Smashboards thread](https://smashboards.com/threads/melee-dat-format.292603/) was referenced to add support for the .dat importer.
 - [@RenolY2](https://github.com/RenolY2), as their [bw-model-viewer](https://github.com/RenolY2/bw-model-viewer) tool was used as the basis for the .modl importer.
 - [@Sage-of-Mirrors](https://github.com/Sage-of-Mirrors), as their [SuperBMD](https://github.com/Sage-of-Mirrors/SuperBMD) tool was referenced to clean up the .bmd logic.
+- [@Sergio0694](https://github.com/Sergio0694), as their [BinaryPack](https://github.com/Sergio0694/BinaryPack) generator inspired the schema source generator used to generate read/write methods.
 - [@shravan2x](https://github.com/shravan2x), as their [Gameloop.Vdf](https://github.com/shravan2x/Gameloop.Vdf) library is used to deserialize the contents of Steam's .vdf files.
 - [@srogee](https://github.com/srogee), as his [HaloWarsTools](https://github.com/srogee/HaloWarsTools) program was used as the basis of the Halo Wars importer.
 - TTEMMA, as their [Gar/Zar UnPacker v0.2](https://gbatemp.net/threads/release-gar-zar-unpacker-v0-1.385264/) tool is used to extract the contents of Ocarina of Time 3D files.